bernarde01/python_utils/README.md

-# python_utils
+# python-utils
-A small Python utilities package
+Python utilities repository on GitHub

+Small package with usefull utilities for Python

+:coffee: